Charles Dawson: Unmasking the hoax

 As more human fossils were discovered, it appeared that they had little similarities with the Piltdown Man.
 The Piltdown Man was then re-examined through new, rigorous technological methods which ultimately uncovered the hoax.
 Fluoride-based tests, chemical tests that date fossils by the amount of fluorine buried bones absorb from the soil, were used to date the Piltdown remains.
 This test, validated by a nitrogen-based test, dated the skull to not more than 50,000 years old, far more recent than Dawson proposed, and dated the jawbone to decades old.
 This meant that the Piltdown Man could not have been an ancestor of modern humans.
 Furthermore, chemical tests displayed that the fossils had been artificially stained by iron and chromium to appear medieval.
-Also, CT scans used to analyzed the inside of the bones indicated that many bones were loaded with gravel and were then sealed with putty.
+Also, CT scans used to analyze the inside of the bones indicated that many bones were loaded with gravel and were then sealed with putty.
 Even more so, X-rays indicate that the teeth have been flattened by filing or grinding to appear like human teeth.
 Lastly, in 2016, a team of British researchers used DNA studies to provide added evidence for the provenance of Piltdown Man.
 It was determined that the Piltdown I jawbone and the Piltdown II molar tooth came from a single orangutan and the cranial bones came from primitive humans.
-Despite the consistency of the findings, analyses of the material exhibit the forger was not trained professionally as the materials had fractured bones, putty that set too fast, and cracked teeth.
+Despite the consistency of the findings, analyses of the material exhibit the forger's lack of professional training, as the materials had fractured bones, putty that set too fast, and cracked teeth.